Ed Markey: ‘Disarm’ All Police Officers of ‘Weapons of War,’ Ban Tear Gas

 Markey’s call to disarm police of “weapons of war” and tear gas did not include any solutions for how police should manage the ongoing rioting or protect themselves as they are being attacked.

-It did, however, include his proposed legislation, the No Tear Gas or Projectiles Act.
+It did, however, include his proposed legislation called the No Tear Gas or Projectiles Act.
 Markey states in his proposal, cosponsored by Sen. Bernie Sanders (I-VT), that “our streets are not meant to be battlefields, and law enforcement shouldn’t be using weapons of war against protestors and other Americans.”

-The progressive senator’s demands echo a recent directive from Portland Mayor Ted Wheeler (D) that Portland police cease all use of CS gas.
+The progressive senator’s demands echo a recent directive from Mayor Ted Wheeler (D) that Portland police cease using CS gas.
+“During the last hundred days Portland, Multnomah County, and state police have all relied on CS gas where there is a threat to life safety,” Wheeler said in a video statement.
+“We need something different.
+We need it now.”

 Oregon State Police described the mayor’s order as “reckless and short sighted.”